 Compliant Material involves pupils researching, planning, designing, making and evaluating a range of projects produced from a range of different materials.

-In Year 7 pupils complete a sweet 3D/2D Design Project.
-Students create 2 mini products, where the students learn about the design and making process culminating a 3D outcome.
+In Year 7 pupils complete a Typography 3D/2D Design Project.
+Students create 2 D mini outcomes, where the students learn about the design and making process culminating in a 3D outcome.

 Year 7 – Movie Making

 In year 7 students will be using Adobe Premiere Pro to create movies.
-The main assessed project ill be to follow a specification to create an Olympics TV advert.
-They will also get together to create a group video.
-Students will also learn how to import a variety of resources, add titles, transitions, effects and animation to their videos.
+The main assessed project will be to follow a specification to create an Olympics TV advert.
+Students will learn how to design storyboards then use software to import a variety of resources, add titles, transitions, effects and animation to make their videos.
 The aim is to have them learn the skills necessary and recognise good and bad practice when creating quality content.

 In year 8 students will be using Microsoft Kodu Game Lab to create 3D landscapes, add objects and program them to follow user instructions.
 Projects covered include: a racing simulator, a tower defence game and a 3D version of Pac-man!
 Students will also learn how to write an accurate specification, to test and improve their algorithms and to evaluate the success of their model.